quicwg/multipath/draft-ietf-quic-multipath.md

 sequence number 0 after the handshake concluded.

-ACK_MP frame (defined in {{ack-mp-frame}}) SHOULD be sent on the path it perceives the Connection ID of the packet number space it acknowledges.
+ACK_MP frame (defined in {{ack-mp-frame}}) SHOULD be sent on the path it received packet with the Connection ID of the packet number space it acknowledges.
 However, an ACK_MP frame can be returned via a different path, based on different strategies of sending ACK_MP frames.